gvwilson/thirdbit/src/fiction/cherne/index.md

 camel-drawn *roykas* fill the river as soon as the ice breaks, each followed by its own flock of half-tame ducks.

-### The Northern Brumosos
+### The Northern Churyas

-The northern arm of the Brumoso range lies between the low-lying Sibor Plain to the north, and the High Plains of Darp to the south.
+The northern arm of the Churya range lies between the low-lying Sibor Plain to the north, and the High Plains of Darp to the south.
 The evergreen forest of the Herd of Trees blends into a mix of conifers and deciduous trees: alder, poplar, and larch stand side by side.
 The wildlife also changes, as goats,